Tracardi/tracardi-api/docs/integration/js-integration.md

-# Web page JS integrations
+# Web page Javascript integrations

 ## Connecting and configuring the script